Codex Mashhad: Facsimile edition

-Critical reception
+Positive reception

 The publication and detailed study of Codex Mashhad have been met with acclaim from Quranic studies scholars worldwide.
 Many experts in the field have praised the meticulous research and the importance of this manuscript for understanding the early history of the Quran's transmission.

 Grand Ayatollah Ali al-Sistani received a presentation on the Codex Mashhad on December 5, 2023.
 According to reports, he praised the efforts to preserve and study such manuscripts, particularly those attributed to the Shia Imams, and expressed hope that this work would continue.

 Michael Cook, a scholar of Islamic history at Princeton University, commended the work done on Codex Mashhad, stating that it "is a key exhibit in the little-known history of the relationship between the standard text and those it replaced".

 Similarly, François Déroche, a French expert in Islamic codicology, highlighted the importance of Codex Mashhad, noting that "Dr Karimi-Nia’s edition enriches our knowledge of the transmission of the text of the Qurʾān and, more generally, of its history.
 In addition, the state of the manuscript, with more than 95% of the text, is a new argument for demonstrating that the text of the Qurʾān was well constituted at a very early date."

 Nicolai Sinai, a German professor of Islamic Studies at Oxford University, called the publication of Codex Mashhad "a pioneering feat of multi-pronged manuscript scholarship."
 He further added that a "user of this exquisitely produced edition will feel like being given unfettered first-hand access to an ancient Qur’anic manuscript while gazing through a sophisticated pair of digital glasses supplementing the scribal artifact by various layers of supplementary information and scholarly analysis."

 Eléonore Cellard (fellow in Arabic palaeography and codicology at the Collège de France) noted on her X account that Karimi-Nia's "work is one of the most brilliant contributions to the study of Qur'an manuscripts in recent years," elaborating on the unique features found in Codex Mashhad.